carrotflakes/relua/README.md

 # Relua

-Relua is a superset language of Lua with additional features such as type checking, like TypeScript for JavaScript.
+Relua is a statically typed language that compiles to Lua.

 ## Usage